Characterizing downwards closed, strongly first order, relativizable dependencies: Introduction

 Much of the research in the area of Team Semantics thus far has focused on the study of specific logics obtained by adding specific atoms (or specific operators) to First Order Logic with Team Semantics.
 This is an important direction of research, and many of the resulting logics are of independent interest (and, often, have intriguing connections with the theory of databases).
-But an equivalently important, if so far understandably\footnote{Indeed, when studying the properties of a new type of semantics, it is a good strategy to begin by identifying and investigating logics that make use of it and are of independent interest.} less studied, one consists in the \emph{classification} of general families of such logics in terms of their relationships and of their meta-logical properties.
-The study of strongly first order and safe dependencies, to which this paper contributes, is a promising subtopic of this intriguing and largely unexplored field of research.
+But an equivalently important, if so far understandably\footnote{Indeed, when studying the properties of a new type of semantics, it is a good strategy to begin by identifying and investigating logics that make use of it and are of independent interest.} less studied, one consists in the \emph{classification} of general families of such logics in terms of their relationships and of their meta-logical properties.\footnote{For examples of works along these lines, see for instance \cite{galliani2015upwards} or \cite{kontinen2016decidability}.} The study of strongly first order and safe dependencies, to which this paper contributes, is a promising subtopic of this intriguing and largely unexplored field of research.